nix-community/nix-environments/README.md

 ```

 To apply custom modification one can also import environments into their own `shell.nix` files and
 override them.
-Note that this approach does currently not work for buildFHSUserEnv-based environments!
+Note that this approach does currently not work for buildFHSEnv-based environments!

 ```nix
 { pkgs ? import <nixpkgs> {} }: